maida-ai/MaiEther/docs/getting_started.md

 print(f"Ether summary: {summary}")
 ```

+**Important Note on Timestamps**: The `created_at` and lineage timestamps are **advisory** and should not be used for causal ordering, especially when envelopes travel across hosts.
+Clock skew between machines can cause timestamps to appear out of order even when events occurred in the correct sequence.
+For causal ordering, use the `trace_id` and `span_id` fields for distributed tracing instead.

 ## Schema Registry

 MaiEther maintains a schema registry for validation and documentation.
 Each canonical kind has: